Food in black plastic food containers

 Conclusion

 Be aware that toxic chemicals in black plastic kitchen utensils and food containers pose health risks including cancer, endocrine disruption, reproductive toxicity, immunotoxicity, and neurotoxicity.
 Fortunately, choosing safe food storage containers and non-toxic kitchen utensils is simplified by looking for ones that are made of nontoxic glass, stainless steel, and pure wood.
 For researched and curated household products, visit Ruan Living's Amazon store.
-If you're interested in simplifying nontoxic living by editing your lifestyle of Household Repeat Offenders rather than reading product labels to avoid chemicals ingredient by ingredients, then checkout Ruan Living's 40-Day Home Detox.
-It'll inform your commonsense like this article began to do with black plastics.
-You can now just use your vision to avoid the host of toxicity in black plastics.
+If you're interested in simplifying nontoxic living by editing your lifestyle of Household Repeat Offenders rather than reading product labels to avoid chemicals ingredient by ingredient, which becomes impossible, then checkout Ruan Living's 40-Day Home Detox.
+It'll inform your commonsense to avoid high risk ingredients, products, or materials, like black plastics.
+After reading this article, you can now rely on your vision to avoid toxic exposures in black plastics.

 View this post on Instagram